justinethier/cyclone/docs/C-Calling-Conventions.md

 - more data to pack (object header, etc)
 - more overhead to unpack?

-Based on this overview I am planning to use C arrays rather than Cyclone vectors to pass arguments.
+Based on this overview the plan is to use C arrays rather than Cyclone vectors to pass arguments, as arrays are more efficient.

 ### Packing Arguments

-don't even need alloca for this, can just use an array, EG:
+A stack allocated array may be used to pack arguments as part of making a function call:

     object aa[2];
     aa[0] = arg1;
     aa[1] = arg2;

-TODO: how to call these functions, need to pack args prior to call
-TODO: how to unpack args for a call.
-I think it would be simple, need to change compiler to point to members of `args` instead of directly to arguments

-Varargs functions still expect to receive extra arguments as part of a list. we may need to unpack the vector only to repackage all the args as a list.
-This means we probably will still need the load_varargs macro

-TODO: example of packing/unpacking for fixed args, EG: (lambda (a b c))
-TODO: example of packing for (lambda X) and (lambda (a b . c) variadic forms

 ### Unpacking Arguments

-Unpacking is just simple array references:
+After a function is called the arguments may be "unpacked" using simple array references:

    arg1 = args[0];
    arg2 = args[1];

+We will need to change the compiler to point to members of `args` instead of directly to arguments.

 TODO: any compilications here due to assumptions by our compiler, and how it compiles identifiers?

+Varargs functions still expect to receive extra arguments as part of a list.
+A variation of the `load_varargs` macro shall be used to convert the argument array to a list.

 ## Performance

 A key consideration is the impact to runtime performance.
-We do not want this solution to significantly slow down our programs.
-I expect there may be some performance hit though.
+We do not want this solution to significantly slow down our programs if possible.

 We will need to run benchmarks to measure the impact and make adjustments as needed.
-This will be part of the process to ensure the solution is as performant as possible.
+This must be part of the process to ensure the solution is as performant as possible.

-Items for consideration:

-* use the same array to pass args or `alloca` a new one each time?
-Maybe we have an array as part of `gc_thread_data` but `alloca` if there are more than N args?
-Concern here is whether using `alloca` for each function will have a performance impact; I suspect it would.
+### Optimization of Arrays

+Thoughts on possible optimizations of argument arrays:

+* It is best to allocate directly on the stack instead of using `alloca`.
+* Find opportunities to reuse argument arrays if possible (when can we do this?)
+* Use a single argument array as part of thread data?
+Is that practical?

-## Runtime Safety Checks
+### Runtime Safety Checks

-TODO: do we attempt to check number of arguments?
-Throw an exception if not enough (or too many) args??
-This is more overhead but safer
+We will want to add safety checks to make sure the minimum number of arguments are passed to a function.
+We may want to optionally disable emitting these checks from the compiler depending on the optimization level.

 ## Changes to the Runtime

-I believe non-CPS primitives do not use our function signature so they don't have to change for this either.
-Any CPS functions using the signature will need to be converted
+Non-CPS primitives do not use our function signature so they do not need to be modified as part of this change.
+We will probably need to clean up how `apply` and the corresponding primitive wrappers work.

-Can eliminate dispatch.c

-Impacts to apply, primitives, others?
+Any CPS functions using the signature will need to be converted.

+We can eliminate dispatch.c.

 ## Changes to the Compiler

 `(scheme cyclone cgen)` will need to emit code for the new signature.

-TODO: any complications in referencing vars from `args` rather than directly as C function arguments?
+TODO: Are there any complications in referencing vars from `args` rather than directly as C function arguments?

 ## Changes to the FFI

 `define-c` needs to use the new signature.

 `(cyclone foreign)` will need to be modified to generate `define-c` forms that are compatible with the new signatures.

+# Development Plan

+- Add necessary header definitions for new signatures
+- Modify compiler to generate new function code
+- Modify runtime / primitives to use calling convention
+- Modify FFI and define-c definitions
+- Bring up the compiler in stages.
+Will need to use the current version of Cyclone to generate a version with the new function signatures.